AdmiJW/FrontEnd/Git/README.md

     * Use K or up Arrow to scroll up
     * Use Q key to quit back to the cmd prompt

 * A __flag__ is an indicator we use to alter how a program shall function.
+Usually double dash is used for full form, and single dash is used for short form.
+For example, `--all` and `-a` are the same thing

-We can use a flag to change how a git command displays information.
+* We can use a flag to change how a git command displays information.
     * Eg: `ls` lists all the files and directories.
 By adding a `-l` flag after it, `ls -l` will list the files and directories in longer version.

 * ```git